 |The Passage: 45 min||Hidden Bay: 30 min|

-The waters of Raja Ampat are highly rich in nutrients, and the Dampier Strait (our location) is especially nutrient-rich due its fast moving currents.
-Nutrient rich water, and fast moving currents make the perfect environment for an abundance of marine life, including migrating mammals and pelagic species.
+The waters of Raja Ampat are highly rich in nutrients, and the Dampier Strait (our location) is especially nutrient-rich due to its fast-moving currents.
+Nutrient rich water, and fast-moving currents make the perfect environment for an abundance of marine life, including migrating mammals and pelagic species.
 However, such nutrient-rich water can mean low visibility at times (typically 15-20 m), and the majority of our dive sites will have current in varying degrees, from mild through to very strong, depending on the tides and moon.
-We recommend for you to bring your own reef hook, as these assist you during dives with stronger current.
+We recommend you to bring your own reef hook, as these assist you during dives with stronger current.

-We have a check dive for everyone and we make the groups according to the level of experience.
-We ease all divers into the currents by starting the dives with sites that get mild currents.
-There are enough sites with mild current to complete a week diving without going to the dive sites that get strong currents.
-However, you might also miss some of the highlights of Raja Ampat diving.
+We have a check dive for everyone, and we make the groups according to the levels of experience.
+Moreover, we ease all divers into the currents by starting the dives with sites that get mild currents.
+There are enough sites with mild current.
+So it is possible to complete a week diving without getting in strong currents.

-If you haven’t dived for 2 years or longer, we would recommend to get a refresher course to ease you back into scuba diving.
-We would also strongly recommend the Advanced Open Water Diver Course as it would enable you to dive to a bigger range of dive sites and maintain a perfect buoyancy to protect the pristine coral and marine life here.
+If you haven’t dived for two years or longer, we would recommend getting a refresher course to ease you back into scuba diving.
+Additionally we would also strongly recommend the Advanced Open Water Diver Course.
+Firstly it will enable you to dive to a bigger range of dive sites.
+Secondly it will help you to maintain a perfect buoyancy to protect the pristine coral and marine life here.

 All divers are required to bring their own safety buoys and whistles with them when coming to our resort.
-It is mandatory for all divers to have dive insurance to be able to dive with Papua Explorers.
-Waisai (45 minutes from our location by boat) has a Hyperbaric Chamber, however costs for treatment and further transportation can be extremely high in case of an emergency.
+Further, It is mandatory for all divers to have dive insurance to be able to dive with Papua Explorers.
+There is a basic hospital in Waisai (45 minutes from our location by boat), however costs for treatment and further transportation to a hyperbaric chamber can be extremely high in case of an emergency.
 Therefore, all dives are planned and executed without deco stops and it is mandatory for all divers to use a dive computer.
 All divers are required to follow their guide and guide instructions while diving with Papua Explorers.